oracle-livelabs/apex/ai-interactive-report-lab/lab-5-use-search-with-ai/lab-5-use-search-with-ai.md

     ![Confirm the open alert chip](images/confirm-open-alert-chip.png)

-4. In the same search bar, enter *Sort by highest quantity to target* and submit the prompt.
+4. In the same search bar, enter *Sort by highest quantity to target* and hit enter.

     ![Enter the sort prompt](images/enter-sort-prompt.png)